Terry Sullivan (Brookside): Departures and returns

 By 1996, Regan had become Brookside's longest-serving cast member.
 Terry was written out of Brookside in a story featuring him moving to Spain to recover from brain damage.
 Regan was rehired by Brookside in late 1996.
 After Terry was written out of Brookside, Regan experienced financial difficulties and lost his home.
 Redmond agreed to let Regan and his family move into a flat on Brookside Close, in a house that was not featured on-screen.
 Journalists from British newspapers discovered this and began to take photos of Regan at his new home.
 Terry's return storyline featured him discovering his father Jack is a murderer.
 In the story, Terry finds bones during building work that exposes Jack's secret.
-Terry also becomes concerned about Jack's relationship with Julia Brogan (Gladys Ambrose) after discovering his mother, who he had presumed was dead was actually still alive.
+Terry also becomes concerned about Jack's relationship with Julia Brogan (Gladys Ambrose) after discovering his mother, Mary (Sally Treble) who he had presumed was dead was actually still alive.
 Due to the press interest in Regan, he was pictured filming a "fierce" argument scene with Jack outside the shops on the Brookside parade set.
-In response to the interest, a Brookside publicist revealed "Despite his problems, Terry is staying centre stage in two new storylines.
+In response to the interest, a Brookside publicist revealed that "despite his problems, Terry is staying centre stage in two new storylines.
 He's a favourite with the viewers."